Information for referees

 - explain authorship norms for publications within the discipline

-- describe the impact of the applicant’s various research and leadership contributions ( e.g., impact on the discipline and/or community, significance for collaborating partners and/or knowledge users, prestige of publication venue)
+- describe the impact of the applicant’s various research and leadership contributions (e.g., impact on the discipline and/or community, significance for collaborating partners and/or knowledge users, the quality and impact of the science)

 - assess the track-record in the context of research/leadership opportunities available to the applicant, career stage etc.